 Today, Phil’s enjoying work more than ever.
 In 2008, he invested in a Healthcare Practice when he was made redundant from his sales job in the oil industry.
 Phil, now 57, saw this as an opportunity for doing what he wanted: working for himself.

 Phil, who lives in Taunton, Somerset, explains:

-"My wife had happy memories of working for WPA years ago and said I should see if there were any opportunities.
-I was doing my research online and read about the opportunity to be a WPA Healthcare Partner.
+"My wife had happy memories of working for Healthcare Practice years ago and said I should see if there were any opportunities.
+I was doing my research online and read about the opportunity to be a Healthcare Practice Partner.
 And it clicked: that was just what I wanted".

 And there’s another reason, says Phil.

 "Healthcare Practice is a not-for-profit organisation and its highly ethical stance is very important to me – and to my customers.
 As a partner you have a vital advantage over other private medical insurers.
 They seldom sell policies face to face while as a Healthcare Practice Partner you meet your customers.